fbpx

 Shoulder pain

 Many people would not associate shoulder pain with lung cancer, but it can be a symptom of the disease and therefore should not be ignored or dismissed.
-Shoulder pain tends to get worst the longer lung cancer is undiagnosed.
+Shoulder pain tends to get worse the longer lung cancer is undiagnosed.

 However, there are many different causes, and more likely causes, of shoulder pain including: